raspberrypilearning/alien-language/en/step_5.md

 --- /task ---

 --- task ---
 + Click the **green flag** and say your alien words for "left" and "right".
-Check that the alien moves in the way you expected.
+Check that the alien moves the way you expected.

 --- /task ---